 Duty Officer 7 (DO7) is a 2017 unit designed for the duty officer to manage emergency incidents.
 It is equipped with multiple communications equipment to support dispatch and operational channels as well as maintaining accountability of operating personnel.
 DO7 carries preplan information including floor plan maps of first due target hazards to direct personnel as well as hazardous materials resources to manage and support public protective actions for hazardous substance releases.

-Mountville Fire Company has more than 24 response presonnel serving in various capacities including firefighters and fire police officers.
-Station 7’s current response personnel roster includes the following:
+Mountville Fire Company is proud of our dedicated volunteers serving in various capacities including firefighters and administrative personnel.
+Our active responder roster includes the following:

 In addition to response personnel is the Support Group that provides administrative support, organizes community events, fund raising events and provides rehabilitation proceedings when response personnel are on campaign events and training.
 The support group includes the following members: